eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 - **Image Name** - Describes the image that will be used to create the container.
 Remember to ensure that the selected image supports the architecture of the host machine, or else the container will not be able to start.

-- **Image Tag** - Describes the version of the docker image that will be used to create the container.
+- **Image Tag** - Describes the version of the image that will be used to create the container.

 - **Authentication Registry URL** - URL for an alternative registry to pull images from.
 (If the field is left blank, credentials will be applied to Docker-Hub).
 Please see the [Authenticated Containers ](#authenticated-containers) document for more information about connecting to different popular repositories.

-- **Authentication Username** - Describes the username to access the Docker repository entered above.
+- **Authentication Username** - Describes the username to access the repository entered above.

-- **Password** - Describes the password to access the alternative Docker repository.
+- **Password** - Describes the password to access the alternative repository.

 - **Image Download Retries** - Describes the number of retries the framework will attempt to pull the image before giving up.